-Moreover, Anant Chaturdashi also has a brief history which comes with it.
+Moreover, Anant Chaturdashi also has a brief history that comes with it.

-As per the stories, legends, and beliefs, we can say that the Ganesh Visarjan began in the period of Maratha Empire mainly in the era of Chhatrapati Shivaji.
-However, this fun and frolic ritual was somewhat extinguished during the British Raj owing to the atrocities which they subjected to the Indians but was again revived during the Indian struggle as a source of perpetual motivation to the freedom fighters.
+As per the stories, legends, and beliefs, we can say that the Ganesh Visarjan began in the period of the Maratha Empire mainly in the era of Chhatrapati Shivaji.
+However, this fun and frolic ritual was somewhat extinguished during the British Raj due to the atrocities which they subjected to the Indians with, but was again revived during the Indian struggle as a source of perpetual motivation for the freedom fighters.

 And as per the mythology, this festival traces an interesting story to its roots.